mcrauwel/go-check-orchestrator/README.md

 Help Options:
 -h, --help Show this help message
---http-auth-name Name for the http auth --http-auth-pass Password for http auth
+--http-auth-name Name for the http auth --http-auth-password Password for http auth
 ```

 #### Success